francesNLP/frances/README.md

 df.to_json(r'./results_NLS/results_eb_1_edition_postprocess_dataframe', orient="index")
 ```

-## 5. Extracting all EB Metadata
+## 5. Extracting all the information (until volume level) from the EB

-We have also improved our query for extracting all the metadata from the all volumes from EB.
+We have also improved our query for extracting all the metadata from the all the editions, supplements and volumes from EB.
+In this case, we do not enter to extract the metadata at article level.

 ```
 spark-submit --py-files defoe.zip defoe/run_query.py nls_first_edition.txt nls defoe.nls.queries.metadata_yaml  -r frances/ results_NLS/eb_metadata_details.txt -n 34